Please note this post contains affiliate links.

 So since we know we want Guinness and we know we want corned beef, let’s just add them together!

-This recipe is fab because it takes a lot of the work out of making corned beef, not to mention cutting down the time it takes.
+This recipe is fab because it takes a lot of the hours of work out of the traditional recipe to cook corned beef, not to mention cutting down the time it takes.
+There’s no dutch oven involved!
 It’s hassle-free and has pretty much no prep time.
 All you have to do is add the ingredients to the pressure cook and cook.
 That is IT.
+Making corned beef shouldn’t be difficult!

 The corned beef cooks in the flavorful broth, soak in all that goodness to make it fork tender and falling apart (just like you can see in these pictures!
 And if I can’t get perfect slices because it’s too tender to hold together, well, I’m not going to complain now am I?).